ralphdolmans/draft-ietf-dnsop-nsec-aggressiveuse/README.md

 Internet-Draft              NSEC/NSEC3 usage               November 2016

-   use of NSEC/NSEC3 for negative answers, we revise this recommendation.

    As long as the validating resolver can determine that a name would not exist without the wildcard match, determined according to the